Exotic Pets and Homeowners Insurance

 If I have exotic pets, how much will my insurance rates go up?

 If having a regular pet increases your insurance premiums, you can bet exotic pets will too.
 When you apply for a homeowners policy, your insurer will ask you to disclose whether you have pets, and which kind.
 Your adjuster will then base your rates on the type of animal, breed, statistics on the animal’s behavior, size, and more.

 The more dangerous the animal, the higher your premiums.
 If the animal is exotic and your policy doesn’t exclude them, you will probably end up with comparatively high premiums.

 The reason for exotic animals causing rates to spike is because they aren’t used to being in a domestic environment.
 They have different behavioral tendencies that are hard for humans to identify.
 They can lash out and cause great harm to your property, as well as you or your guests.
 Liability premiums increase to accommodate the risk these animals pose.

-If you’re worried about your rates going up after welcoming an exotic pet to your household, shop around to find an insurer who will cover you and your pet for an affordable price.
+Are you’re worried about your rates going up after getting an exotic pet?
+Shop around to find an insurer who will cover you and your pet for an affordable price.

 We touched on this above, but there are many reasons for insurers not wanting to cover your exotic pet.
 For one they are a huge liability.
 They are more dangerous, often harder to train, and it’s hard to predict their behavior.

 Exotic animals also can carry diseases.
 For example, monkeys carry Herpes B virus, monkeypox, and salmonellosis, which can be deadly to humans.
 Also, around 90 percent of all reptiles shed salmonella in their feces.